lynchdean/PW-P2P/docs/blog/blog.md

 Lectures are now coming to an end and exams are hastily approaching, meaning that exam study must take a priority for the next few weeks.

+## Blog Entry 21 - Sun 19th May:
+Today is the final day before the big project deadline.
+Due to exams for the past few weeks and the following mad rush to work on my project before the deadline, I have neglected my blog!

+I've now finished working on the project and I'm preparing for the final submission of the last couple of documents.
+While I'm very happy with the resulting application, there's so much more I would have loved to include.
+This project has been a great learning experience and I'll be a sad to see it come to and end.

+After today I will continue preparations for my final demonstration of the project.
+I hope you have enjoyed reading this blog, and hope it gives you a better understanding of the different stages of development I went through over the course of working on this project.